swarmee/swarmee.datasets/fastest-humans-over-100m/readme.md

 (note: sudo may or may not be required depending on your groups)

+The configuation has an in built delay after each record to limit the load on the free and awesome http://nominatim.openstreetmap.org/ (this is where the geo location details come from).
+So it will take a minute to have all the records loaded.

 #### Visualize Data in Kibana

 * Access Kibana by going to `http://localhost:5601` in a web browser